 Denmark’s Other Notable Imports

-About 55% of Denmark’s pig meat exports are destined for European destinations with Germany (19%) being the biggest importer but Japan (21%) is the largest overall export destination.
+About 55% of Denmark’s pig meat exports are destined for European destinations with Germany (15.3%) being the biggest importer, followed by Japan, the UK, Poland, and Italy.

-Denmark’s crude petroleum exports account for 1.4% of its total annual shipments and it is a minor player with a 0.43% share of a global export market that is worth $678 billion.
+Denmark’s crude petroleum exports account for 2.5% of its total annual shipments and it is a minor player with a 0.43% share of a global export market that is worth $1.08 trillion.

 Exports of pigs are worth 1.1% of Denmark’s annual total.
-With shipments being valued at $1.06 billion, this makes Denmark the second largest exporter with a 24% share of a global market that’s worth $3.93 billion.
-The Netherlands is just ahead with 27%.
+With shipments being valued at $1 billion, this makes Denmark the largest exporter with a 25.9% share of a global market that’s worth $3.87 billion.

 - Denmark is an archipelago comprising of over 100 islands, some of them uninhabited.